-When the DFA at The University of Tennessee at Chattanooga heard about the potential for headaches arising from conflicting “prior-prior year” income information—she turned to CampusLogic for help.
-Here’s how her team went from “up to our ears in 399s” to a streamlined, efficient process that helps keep students in school.
+Here’s how the FinAid team at UT-Chattanooga went from “up to our ears in 399s” to a streamlined, efficient process that helps keep students in school.

 Increased potential for conflicting information to appear due to early FAFSA and prior-prior year has given rise to C Code 399.
 With it come implications for students and extra administrative burden for FA offices.
 That’s why we built 399 Workbench, a new feature in our StudentForms product.